ihcsim/promdump/README.md

 opening storage failed: get segment range: segments are not sequential
 ```

+Restoring a data dump containing out-of-sequence head blocks will crash the
+target Prometheus.
+See [FAQ](#faq) on how to fix the data dump.

-It's not suitable for production backup/restore operation.
+promdump not suitable for production backup/restore operation.

 Like `kubectl cp`, promdump requires the `tar` binary to be installed in the
 Prometheus container.